3lvia/designsystem/packages/elvis-typography/README.md

 ### Recommended @Use

-Insert at top of your scss file :<br>
+Insert at top of your SCSS file:<br>

 ```scss
 @use '@elvia/elvis-typography/src/elviaTypography.scss';
 ```

-Remember to also import the correct typographies from the Google font api.
+Remember to also import the correct typographies from the Google Fonts API.
 If you are using the @elvia/elvis package you don't have to do this, because they are already imported there.

 ```scss